 At this stage the Buddha lists various types of emptiness, one of which is emptiness by change (vipariṇāma-suññaṭ).
 To the question ‘What is emptiness by change?’ his reply is:

-The Paṭisambhidāmagga, then, endorses a broad notion of sabhāva as an essential nature that the dhammas share, but it is by no means clear that this nature necessarily defines what a dhamma is, or that a dhamma exists by virtue of this nature which it possesses.lakkhaṇa, sabhāva and dhamma spelled out: nowhere is it stated that a dhamma is defined, identified or exists by its sabhāva; or that it is marked by a set of lakkhaṇas or by any single unique lakkhaṇa; or that a dhamma’s sabhāva is to be identified in any way with its set of lakkhaṇas, or yet again that the latter is possessed by or constitutes those sabhāva and dhamma.
+The Paṭisambhidāmagga, then, endorses a broad notion of sabhāva as an essential nature that the dhammas share, but it is by no means clear that this nature necessarily defines what a dhamma is, or that a dhamma exists by virtue of this nature which it possesses.
+Nor is the relation between lakkhaṇa, sabhāva and dhamma spelled out: nowhere is it stated that a dhamma is defined, identified or exists by its sabhāva; or that it is marked by a set of lakkhaṇas or by any single unique lakkhaṇa; or that a dhamma’s sabhāva is to be identified in any way with its set of lakkhaṇas, or yet again that the latter is possessed by or constitutes those sabhāva and dhamma.
 The text merely presents the Buddha as saying that things have no particular nature, sabhāva, in a way that parallels his saying that they have no self, attā – for instance, in the Anattalakkhaṇa-sutta at S III 66ff as later interpreted with anattā taken as a bahuvrīhi.
 This suggests that the Paṭisambhidāmagga’ssvabhāva.
 As ātman, too, was a brahminical term, history is more or less repeating itself.
-Nor is the relation between author is simply showing that this basic point applies equally when one uses the brahminical term

 Wolfson College, Oxford